Gap Insurance in Texas: Is It Worth It?

 • Guaranteed asset protection insurance is usually optional coverage, but it’s often worth it if you drive a newer car.

-• Some lenders require you to have gap insurance if you finance your car.
+• Most lenders require you to have gap insurance if you finance or lease your car.

 • Adding gap insurance to your policy typically adds about $20 to your annual premium.[1]